ladas-larry/aab/frontend/content/guides/german-tax-software.md

 Tax software for employees help you prepare and send a [tax declaration](/glossary/Steuererklärung).
 This is how you pay less [income tax](/glossary/Einkommensteuer).

 If you only had German salary income, you can easily file tax return using any app on the market.
 Expats often have additional cross-border layers: moving mid-year, foreign capital gains or rental income, dual residency, or supporting family abroad.
-That’s where differences between apps start to matter.
+That’s beyond what easier apps are able to cover.

 English-speaking options: